What you need to know about the effects of cyberbullying on teens

 depression

-in extreme cases the cyberbullying can lead to suicide.
+In extreme cases, cyberbullying can lead to self-harm or suicide.

-If you've noticed some warning signs in your teenager's behavior, you might be worried that they're thinking about suicide.
-Read more about how talk to your teen about suicide here.
+If you've noticed some warning signs in your teenager's behaviour, you might be worried that they're thinking about suicide.
+Read more about how to talk to your teen about suicide.

 Chat with your teen about not sharing personal information online.
-For example, passwords, their full name, address, phone number and what school the go to.
+For example, passwords, their full name, address, phone number, and what school they go to.

-Chat to your teenager about sharing photos online, especially risqué ones.
-Explain that once they’re online they can lose control of who sees them pretty quickly and that can lead to name-calling and shaming unfortunately.
+Chat with your teenager about sharing photos and videos online, especially sensitive or intimate photos.
+Explain that once they’re online, they can lose control of who sees them pretty quickly, which can lead to name-calling and shaming.

-Ensure that your child knows how to block, delete or report anyone who is upsetting them online.
+Ensure your child knows how to block, delete or report anyone who is upsetting them online.
+Get more tips for how to look after your family’s privacy and safety online.

-As much as your teen might enjoy being online, it’s important to get them engaged in offline activities.
-That way if something does happen online they have other things to do that they enjoy and other friends to talk to.
+As much as your teen might enjoy being online, getting teens engaged in offline activities is important.
+That way, if something does happen online, they have other things to do that they enjoy and other friends to talk to.

 What to do if your child is being cyberbullied

 Speak to your child and really listen to what they have to say.
-Thank them for opening up to you, and let them know that you want to put an end to the bullying.
+Thank them for opening up to you, and let them know that you want to help end the bullying.

 Never blame your child for experiencing cyberbullying.
-The way young people interact online may seem excessive to adults, but bullying is never the fault of the person being bullied.
+The way young people interact online may seem unrelatable to adults, but bullying is never the fault of the person being bullied.

 Reassure them that there are people who can offer support, whether this is you, their teachers or other professionals and services.